gnosis/dx-docs/source/add-token-pair.md

 ```

 ### 3c.
 From a migration in your code
-To add the token pair using migrations, first you should be familiarized on
+To add the token pair using migrations, you should first be familiarized on
 how to build on top of the DutchX.

-Make sure you have completed this two guides:
+Make sure you have completed these two guides:
 * [Build on top of the DutchX](./build-on-top-of-dutchx.html)
 * [Use DutchX as an Oracle](./use-dutchx-as-an-oracle.html)